 Eating sugary and high-carbohydrate foods causes high blood sugar.
 The body tries to control this onslaught of sugar by pumping out a lot of insulin quickly.
 This is an "insulin spike."

 Over time, high insulin causes cells to become resistant to insulin.
 Insulin resistance leads to higher blood sugar levels.
 High blood sugar levels cause more insulin to be released.
 Another dangerous pattern emerges.

 Your brain requires a constant source of energy in the form of glucose (this is sugar once it's digested in your body).
 In the brain, glucose can easily enter the brain cells.

 If years of eating sugars and simple carbohydrates have resulted in insulin resistance, then the brain has high levels of both insulin and sugar.
-The high load of insulin is trying to prevent the brain from using the sugar and converting it into energy.
-The brain is almost swimming in sugar, but can't use the sugar and can't convert it to energy — the energy to regulate body functions and help us think.
+The high load of insulin is trying to prevent the brain from using sugar and converting it into energy.
+The brain is almost swimming in sugar but can't use the sugar and can't convert it to energy to regulate body functions and help us think.

 If the brain cells can't get the energy they need (from sugar), then they die.
-The sad irony is that, with insulin resistance, the brain cells are surrounded by sugar, and are almost drowning in it… they just can't use the sugar.
+The sad irony is that, with insulin resistance, the brain cells are surrounded by sugar and are almost drowning in it but they just can't use the sugar.